 Bonus, you can choose from a Red Wine Vinaigrette or Keto Ranch Dressing to serve this salad to your liking.

-Yes, most Cobb Salads are keto-friendly apart from their dressing that often contains honey or sugar.
+Yes, most Cobb Salads are keto-friendly apart from their dressing which often contains honey or sugar.

 So if you go to a restaurant, order your salad without dressing and simply ask for olive oil, vinegar, salt, and pepper to make your own salad dressing on the side.

 Also, a regular cobb salad contains many tomato slices and red onions that quickly up the carbs per serving.

 So if you order one at the restaurant, go easy on these two ingredients!
 Instead, focus on eating crunchy lettuce and all the good fat from avocado, bacon, chicken, and Roquefort cheese.

 How To Make A Keto Cobb Salad

 A Keto Cobb Salad is easy to put together in less than 15 minutes for an easy healthy keto lunch.

 All you need to make this keto cobb salad recipe are: